QubitPi/lamassu/docs/source/speech/sampling.rst

 .. figure:: ../img/hello-sampling.png
     :align: center
-    Each number represents the amplitude of the sound wave at 1/16000th of a second intervals

 .. note:: Can digital samples perfectly recreate the original analog sound wave?
 What about those gaps?